NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-mig.rst

 Managing Host GPU Clients
 =========================

-The MIG Manager stops all operator-managed pods that have access to GPUs when applying a MIG reconfiguration.
+MIG Manager stops all operator-managed pods that have access to GPUs when applying a MIG reconfiguration.
 When drivers are preinstalled, there may be GPU clients on the host that also need to be stopped.

-When drivers are preinstalled, the MIG Manager will try stopping and restarting a list of systemd services on the host across a MIG reconfiguration.
-The list of services are specified in a ``ConfigMap`` to the MIG Manager daemonset.
-By default, the GPU Operator creates a ``ConfigMap``, named ``default-gpu-clients``, containing a default list of systemd services.
+When drivers are preinstalled, MIG Manager attempts to stop and restart a list of systemd services on the host across a MIG reconfiguration.
+The list of services are specified in the ``default-gpu-clients`` config map.

-Below is a sample GPU clients file, ``clients.yaml``, used when creating the ``default-gpu-clients`` ``ConfigMap``:
+The following sample GPU clients file, ``clients.yaml``, is used to create the ``default-gpu-clients`` config map:

 .. code-block:: yaml